Painting vs. Staining Your Deck

 Benefits of Staining a Deck

-The other option for protecting and refreshing your deck is stain — a popular choice for those who want to protect and enhance the natural beauty of their wood decks.
-Because stain can be a semi-transparent and doesn’t go on as thickly as paint, you’ll be able to see the wood grain and character of the wood more easily.
+The other option for protecting and refreshing your deck is stain — a popular choice for those who want to preserve and enhance the natural beauty of their wood decks.
+Because stain can be semi-transparent and doesn’t go on as thickly as paint, you’ll be able to see the wood grain and character of the wood more easily.
 You can even choose the level of opacity you want with the type of stain you use and the number of coats spread over the wood.
-There are 3 options Solid (resembles paint), Semi Transparent or Transparent.
-It’s a truly customizable look where you control how much of the wood you see through the stain.
+There are three options: Solid (resembles paint), Semi-Transparent, or Transparent.
+It’s a customizable look where you control how much wood you see through the stain.

-If your deck is constructed from particularly beautiful or colorful wood, like redwood, cedar or cypress, you may want to showcase the natural wood colors and stain allows them to show through.
+If your deck is constructed from particularly beautiful or colorful wood, like redwood, cedar, or cypress, you may want to showcase the natural wood colors, and stain allows them to show through.
 Staining can also offer better protection of the wood than paint.
-A quality stain will penetrate and seal the wood grain, while allowing moisture to escape out, protecting the wood from moisture and rot.
+A quality stain will penetrate and seal the wood grain while allowing moisture to escape, protecting the wood from moisture and rot.

-Stain can also be a little easier to work with and more forgiving than paint.
+Stain can also be easier to work with and more forgiving than paint.
 It tends to be easier to spread and is much more forgiving if you miss a spot.
-With paint, a missed spot is more visible and you must be more careful to get even, flawless coverage.
-For some situations, paint can be a better choice, but for most decks, we recommend staining done by a professional.
+With paint, a missed spot is more visible, and you must be more careful to get even, flawless coverage.
+For some situations, paint can be a better choice, but we recommend staining done by a professional for most decks.

 How to Choose a Stain Color

-Arguably the most fun part of any painting or staining job is choosing the color, although for some, the extensive variety of choices can be overwhelming.
+The most fun part of any painting or staining job is choosing the color, although the wide variety of choices can be overwhelming for some.
 Where should you start?
 How do you know if you’ve picked a good color?
 Let us help you choose.

 First, there are some things to consider when selecting a color for your deck stain.
-Most importantly, you’ll want your deck to look like it fits in with the rest of your house.
-Take into account the exterior colors of your house, including trim, roofing and any other elements of the structure of your home.
-Consider your home’s architectural style, and the color palette of the surrounding landscape and any other nearby homes.
+Most importantly, you’ll want your deck to fit in with the rest of your house.
+Consider the exterior colors of your house, including trim, roofing, and any other elements of the structure of your home.
+Consider your home’s architectural style, the color palette of the surrounding landscape, and any other nearby homes.
 Your deck color will look best if it makes sense with all of the surrounding colors of your neighborhood.
 Stick with colors and tones that will complement your home’s exterior colors.

 When you’ve narrowed your color choices to those that fit in with your home, there are a few other things to consider.
 The factors that influence your deck stain color ideas include the following.